The Smokey Bear Show: Smokey's impact

 Smokey Bear interacting with youth on the 75th anniversary of Smokey Bear at Allegheny National Forest.
 Teaching Important Fire safety details!

 A large part of Smokey Bear's image has come mainly from his campaigns with the U.S Forest Service originating in the 1940s.
 The Smokey Bear Show was a large part in connecting with influential youth.
 The show, though short in its lifetime, can be looked at as the start of a cultural bridge for Smokey Bear to become a symbol to kids and adults across the United States.
 An article states that "Smokey Bear has made appearances at events, schools, and community gatherings to spread awareness about the importance of preventing wildfires".
-In the 1960's traction for wildlife problems were becoming widespread and the smokey the bear show was pivotal for educating the youth on such problems.
+In the 1960s traction for wildlife problems were becoming widespread and the smokey the bear show was pivotal for educating the youth on such problems.
 While the show contributed to long-term wildfire suppression efforts, this suppression eventually resulted in forest fires that are now more prone to being highly flammable.
 The absence of regular, low-intensity fires allowed for the accumulation of fuel, which, when ignited, can lead to more intense and destructive forest fires.